visgl/deck.gl/docs/api-reference/carto/carto-layer.md

 ##### `connection` (String, optional)

-Required when `apiVersion` is `API_VERSIONS.V3`.
+Required.
 Name of the connection registered in the CARTO workspace.

 ##### `formatTiles` (String, optional)